xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 image: /images/whattotweetpreview.png
 ---

 I know, the headline would be much better if it said Product of the Day.
-But while [What to Tweet](https://www.producthunt.com/posts/what-to-tweet) was at the #1 spot on [Product Hunt](https://www.producthunt.com/) almost all day long, it was eventually pushed second spot near the end of the day when [Almanack](https://www.producthunt.com/posts/almanac-7cda1a93-8b9e-44d2-84d1-7a6e9a2cbbfd) got hundreds of additional upvotes, while my project only gained upvotes at a steady rate.
+But while [What to Tweet](https://www.producthunt.com/posts/what-to-tweet) was at the #1 spot on [Product Hunt](https://www.producthunt.com/) almost all day long, it was eventually pushed to the second spot near the end of the day when [Almanack](https://www.producthunt.com/posts/almanac-7cda1a93-8b9e-44d2-84d1-7a6e9a2cbbfd) got hundreds of additional upvotes, while my project only gained upvotes at a steady rate.

 Anyway, the second place and 500+ upvotes for a product I created in 90 minutes is still a pretty good outcome.